-As the Boston Architectural College enters into its 125th year, the BAC is pleased to share the success of its graduates in today's job markets.
+As the Boston Architectural College celebrates its 125th year, the BAC is pleased to share the success of its graduates in today's job markets.

 BAC graduates are consistently cited as being among the most prepared for the design challenges of the 21st century.
 Employers value the skills and practical approach BAC students bring, and many students have risen to advanced positions within firms by the time they complete their degree.